gaurigera/StoreFront/README.md

 The project makes use of open-source [dummyjson](https://dummyjson.com/) API for fetching all kinds of product details.

 ### What the project does?
 This project is *the* full front-end template needed for anyone aiming to create an ecommerce website.
+This is the solution created for the ecommerce assignment given by Profile.fyi

 **Main functionalities**
 -